 - Previous experience giving birth vaginally with no pain medications, supplemented with cesarean birth education (see note*** below for more details).

-- Attending a comprehensive childbirth education course.
-My recommendations are here.
-Generally, a class lasting 12+ hours and spanned over 4 or more weeks will suffice, if supplemented with cesarean birth education.*** Comprehensive childbirth classes completed during a previous pregnancy may be used to fulfill this requirement.
+- Attending a comprehensive childbirth education course spanned over a minimum of 4 weeks.
+I am happy to provide recommendations.
+Generally, a class totaling 12 hours will suffice, if supplemented with cesarean birth education.*** Comprehensive childbirth classes completed during a previous pregnancy may be used to fulfill this requirement.

 - Attending less comprehensive childbirth education courses (<12 hours and/or not spanned over time), and supplementing with self study by books, documentaries, podcasts or other sources of information that I approve as adequate to fill in gaps from your childbirth education course.